 Once the alphabet was agreed upon, a standard orthography was required for official purposes and for education.
 Under Austro-Hungarian auspices, the Komisija Letrare Shqype (Albanian Literary Commission) convened in Shkodra.
 After several consecutive meetings, the Commission agreed to use the central dialect of Elbasan as a standard language and published an orthography.
-The education system was under the supervision of the Albanologist Maximilian Lambertz and, as a member of the Albanian Literary Commission, he supported the publication of textbooks in Albanian (Elsie, 2010: p.
+The education system was under the supervision of the Albanian Literary Commission, he supported the publication of textbooks in Albanian (Elsie, 2010: p.
 260).